Fostering Dogs: Short-term Canine Companionship

 Failure to foster

-Whatever your reasons for wanting to foster a dog, it is crucial to remember that it is going to leave.
+Whatever your reasons for wanting to foster a dog, you must remember that it is going to leave.
 “Don’t get too attached.
 Some people end up keeping all the dogs.
-That’s called ‘failure to foster,’” said Watkins-Farrington.
+That’s called ‘failure to foster,’” comments Watkins-Farrington.
 Failure to foster especially needs to be addressed if you have children.
-“Most people who foster dogs have older children because they are better able to understand the dog is going to leave,” she said.
+“Most people who foster dogs have older children because they are better able to understand the dog is going to leave.”